SPAAM-community/spaam-community.github.io/spaam2/README.md

 ### Where?

 Online via video conference.
-Zoom and Youtube links will be sent out to participants prior the address via email!
+Zoom/Youtube links will be sent out to participants prior the address via email!

 ~~Université Fédérale de Toulouse~~ ~~41 allée Jules Guesde, ~~ ~~Toulouse~~